Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 The Importance of Automotive Cybersecurity

 But, as more cars get connected, cybersecurity problems grow.
 OEMs and their supply chains need new ways to protect against more frequent and complex cyber attacks.
-Upstream's research shows that reported cyber incidents increased by over 50% from 2019 to 2023, with 295 incidents in 2023.
-Most of these attacks (95%) were done remotely, and 64% were by malicious hackers.
+Upstream's research shows that the number of incidents with a high-massive impact (affecting thousands to millions of mobility assets) continued to increase between 2023 and 2024, accounting for over 60% of all incidents.
+Most of these attacks (92%) were done remotely, and 65% were executed by black hat actors.

 What is Cybersecurity? | Types and Threats Defined